 “Allyson Shaw’s poetry wrestles fearlessly with strong angels, and invokes the aid of some great provocateurs – William Blake and Sylvia Plath among them.
 The drama is terrific here: Shaw has a righteous quarrel with the order of things, and at the same time her language displays a tender, eloquent love of this world.
 Passion and pattern strike a rare accord in these poems.”

 – Judith Grossman, author of How Aliens Think

 “Allyson Shaw renders female experience with the dark wit of Anne Sexton– mixed with the sensual surprise and elegiac glee of Emily Dickinson.” — Jill Hoffman, author of Mink Coat.

-You can find her Goodreads author profile here.
+You can find my Goodreads author profile here.